 Created by the famous tech giant, Google Vault is the compliance and ediscovery application that allows IT administrators to retain, hold, search, and export data from G Suite, at least the data that’s stored in Gmail, Hangouts, Google Drive (including Shared Drives) and Groups.

-In recent years, Google Vault has been a favorite email archiving solution among US government organizations and school districts, if not for its features, then because it was offered for free as part of their regular GFE package.
+For many years, Google Vault was a favorite email archiving solution among US government organizations and school districts, if not for its features, then because it was offered for free as part of their regular Google for Education package.

-But is it as affordable as it seems?
-And what are the possible repercussions of having an email archiving software that, at first glance, contains all the features one might need – archive, legal hold, Boolean and wildcard search, export and audit?
+At first glance, Vault archiving contains all the features one might need – retention, legal hold, Boolean and wildcard search, export and audit.

-Why You Should Start Looking For a Google Vault Alternative Now
+Why You Need a Google Vault Alternative Now

 There has recently been plenty of talk in the archiving industry circles (though few hard facts online) that as of 2020, Google Vault will be charging organizations $45/user/year for their previously free accounts.

-From an archiving perspective, whether this change happens or not does not make much of a difference—Google Vault is not the optimal solution for archiving in regulated industries.
+From an archiving perspective, this change does not make much of a difference – Google Vault is not the optimal solution for archiving in regulated industries.
 And it hasn’t been for quite some time.